community-network/battlefield-anti-idle/Readme.md

 # It will send messages based on timeout when set to true
 send_messages = false
+# minize the game after it has send the message or keypress mode
+minimize_after_action = true
 # Message it will send
 messages = [
     'test1',